March 29, 2013 in Games (E)

 Choose the "Random" option and tile sets become randomized.
 The "Timer" options adds a 60 second countdown, but filling in hexagons adds time so filling hexagons quickly is key.
 Choose the "Overlay" option and tile sets get one of two overlays, but if a player sets two tile sets of different colors in a hexagon, the hexagon is destroyed.

 Trile will be updated frequently.
 The first patch is due out in mid to late April and will include a new gameplay option for players that includes power-ups.

 * iOS 4.3 or later

 * Universal app optimized for display on all iOS devices

 Pricing and Availability:

-RRBBYY 1.2 is only $0.99 USD (or equivalent amount in other currencies) and available worldwide through the App Store in the Games category.
+Trile 1.0 is $0.99 USD (or equivalent amount in other currencies) and available worldwide exclusively through the App Store in the Games category.